-Be prepared to submit a complete application with the required documentation
+Be prepared to submit a complete application with the required documentation:

-As part of the FY 2024 NSGP application, each eligible nonprofit applicant must submit a complete application which includes the required documentation listed below to the SAA by Friday, May 10, 2024 by 5:00pm (ET) An application submission will be deemed incomplete if either requirement has not been submitted.
+As part of the NSGP-NSS application, each eligible nonprofit applicant must submit a complete application which includes the required documentation listed below and must be RECEIVED by the SAA by Friday, November 29, 2024, by 5:00pm (ET).
+An application submission will be deemed incomplete if either requirement has not been submitted.

-- Completed Investment Justification (PDF template attached) - Vulnerability/Risk Assessment - Mission Statement - Documentation from the IRS demonstrating a 501(c)(3) is required for organizations that are not Ideology-based/Spiritual/Religious - Signature Page signed by the Authorized Official Representative of the nonprofit Organization. - Organizational Chart - If applicable, any supporting documentation that supports threats to the facility such as police reports/Insurance Reports
+- Completed Investment Justification (PDF template attached).
+All IJs must be submitted the PDF fillable format IJs cannot be scanned and must be submitted separately from other supporting documents. - Vulnerability/Risk Assessment Unique to the Site (that includes the Physical address and Location) - Mission Statement (on Organization's Letterhead) - Documentation from the IRS demonstrating a 501(c)(3) is required for organizations that are not Ideology-based/Spiritual/Religious - Signature Page signed by the Authorized Official Representative of the nonprofit Organization. - Organizational Chart - If applicable, any supporting documentation that supports threats to the facility such as police reports/Insurance Reports

-NSGP Investment Justification:
+NSGP-NSS Investment Justification (IJ):